Skip to main content

 source env/bin/activate

-6. Install the OpenStack CLI in a virtualized environment:
+6. Install OpenStack CLI in the virtual environment:

 pip3 install python-openstackclient